 To select and enter your answer go to .

-This CD set has covered such topics as: three levels of victimization, recalling the trauma, emotional recall, unresolved grief, and empowerment.
+This course has covered such topics as: three levels of victimization, recalling the trauma, emotional recall, unresolved grief, and empowerment.

 I hope you have found the information to be both practical and beneficial.
 We appreciate that you've chosen the Healthcare Training Institute as a means for receiving your continuing education credit.